 Mathematics and art are two different non-verbal languages.
 My works bridge the disciplines between mathematics and art.
 We relate to math/art on an intellectual and emotional level.
 It stretches our knowledge and challenges our pre-conceived concepts of paradigms.
 It allows us to communicate on a non-verbal level.

 I have experienced many adventures doing research in foreign countries: learned about Dot paintings and their significance

-from the Aboriginal people in Australia; trained at the Vatican's private mosaic department where priests were busily engaged in producing magnificent mosaics in a technique unique to the Vatican; became totally immersed in creating my own mosaic art; the long drive from Istanbul to Ankara and Cappadocia enabled me to view breathtaking ancient mosaics and architecture; some were inlay of glazed ceramics others were Seljuk patterns carved in stucco.
+from the Aboriginal people in Australia; researched various painting techniques used in Renaissance art in Italy; trained at the Vatican's private mosaic department where priests were busily engaged in producing magnificent mosaics in a technique unique to the Vatican; trained at mosaic studios in Italy; became totally immersed in creating my own mosaic art; the long drive from Istanbul to Ankara and Cappadocia enabled me to view breathtaking ancient mosaics and architecture; some were inlay of glazed ceramics others were Seljuk patterns carved in stucco.
 On my way from Istanbul to Bulgaria, I learn about ancient geometric patterns and their significance in mosques.

 Yes, my journeys were scholarly adventures...I traveled alone on an unchartered path.